Treatment and prognosis (article structure)

 Treatment and prognosis is one of the main subheadings in a standard article.

-Pertinent information regarding the treatment of the condition including options involving operative and non-operative management should be included.
-Radiologists routinely follow patients pre- and post-treatment and thus having a knowledge of common treatments is important as to recognize normal and abnormal post-treatment imaging features.
+Pertinent information regarding the treatment of the condition, including options involving operative and non-operative management, should be included.
+Radiologists routinely follow patients pre- and post-treatment; thus, knowledge of common treatments is important to recognize normal and abnormal post-treatment imaging features.